bridgefoundry/bridgefoundry.github.io/README.md

 kind of change to this repo (such as this README) in order to trigger a new deploy.

-To test out changing, any commits to `staging` branch will be automatically deployed to https://bridgefoundry-staging.firebaseapp.com/
+To test out changes, any commits to `staging` branch will be automatically deployed to https://bridgefoundry-staging.firebaseapp.com/